marwan116/blog/pages/posts/flaky_tests.md

 Now you will have to be awfully unlucky for this to happen.
 However, it is not impossible and becomes more likely as the test suite grows in size and as the number of processes running the test suite increases.

 To fix this, we can resort to using temporary tables to isolate the database state.
-This way, each test will have its own temporary testing table to work with and the database state will be properly isolated.
+This way, each test session will have its own temporary testing table to work with and the database state will be properly isolated.

 ```python
 ...